April 3, 2017

 "DEAR GINA, WISH YOU WERE HERE, LOVE JESÚS" WINS BEST ROMANCE at oaxaca 2016 film festival

-The feature romantic comedy script by writer/director Nicole Elmer, "Dear Gina, Wish You Were Here, Love Jesús," won Best Romance in the Global Script Challenge at the 7th Annual Oaxaca Film Festival in Oaxaca, Mexico.
+The feature romantic comedy script by writer/director/producer Nicole Elmer, "Dear Gina, Wish You Were Here, Love Jesús," won Best Romance in the Global Script Challenge at the 7th Annual Oaxaca Film Festival in Oaxaca, Mexico.
 It competed in three categories: "Best Overall Script," "Best Romance," and "Best Original Concept."
 Click here to read about Oaxaca's Film Festival, rated consistently as one of the top film festivals by Movie Maker Magazine.

 TWO SCRIPTS ADVANCE TO SECOND ROUND JUDGING AT SUNDANCE

 How to Eat Pho and Dear Gina, Wish You Were Here, Love Jesús, advanced to second round judging at the Sundance Screenwriter's Lab for 2016.
 Sundance Screenwriters' Lab accepts 12 writers a year, and offers an intense workshopping environment to further craft story while meeting influential members of the industry.
-Learn more about Sundance her
+Learn more about Sundance here.

 How to eat pho accepted at Oaxaca 2015 film fest